(NO MORE) adjustments

 Fort Mason Center for Arts & Culture

-Hughes’s work will be supported through Lorraine Hansberry Theatre’s New Black Voices Mentorship Program.
-The program provides developmental and production opportunities for emerging playwrights to receive support and mentorship while creating socially impactful pieces relevant to their communities—from initial inspiration to completed script.
+Hughes’ work is being supported by LHT’s New Black Voices Mentorship Program, which provides developmental and production opportunities for emerging playwrights to receive support and mentorship while creating socially impactful pieces relevant to their communities— from initial inspiration, to completed script, to a fully realized production.

 “One of the most profound aspects of my work in the arts is its ability to facilitate healing,” says Hughes.
 “It’s incredibly rewarding to know that my work can create an environment where individuals can connect with their own emotions, experiences, and, ultimately, find solace and healing through the shared journey of storytelling.”